List of uniform polyhedra by Schwarz triangle: Möbius and Schwarz triangles

 Although a polyhedron usually has the same density as the Schwarz triangle it is generated from, this is not always the case.
 Firstly, polyhedra that have faces passing through the centre of the model (including the hemipolyhedra, great dirhombicosidodecahedron, and great disnub dirhombidodecahedron) do not have a well-defined density.
-Secondly, the distortion necessary to recover uniformity when changing a spherical polyhedron to its planar counterpart can push faces through the centre of the polyhedron and back out the other side, changing the density.
+Secondly, the even-faced non-orientable uniform polyhedra also do not have a well-defined density.
+Thirdly, the distortion necessary to recover uniformity when changing a spherical polyhedron to its planar counterpart can push faces through the centre of the polyhedron and back out the other side, changing the density.
 This happens in the following cases: